sphinxlab/toulbar2/docs/README.md

 ## Overview

-The **'toulbar2/docs'** folder is dedicated to the **Sphinx** documentation of toulbar2.
+- The **'toulbar2/docs'** folder is dedicated to the **Sphinx** documentation of toulbar2.

-Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder (a).
+- Documentation replacing the previous .html pages of **'toulbar2/web'** folder and also most of the **'doc'** folder (a).

-Documentation **using files of some other folders**, such as 'toulbar2/web', 'toulbar2/misc/doc'.
+- Documentation **using files of some other folders**, such as 'toulbar2/web', 'toulbar2/misc/doc' (a).

 (a) *The 'doc' folder does not exist anymore : most of the documentation previously into 'doc' folder has been rewritten into 'docs' as .rst pages, and remaining 'doc' content now into 'misc/doc'*.

-Documentation also containing generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).
+- Documentation also containing generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).

-Generated : .html pages and .pdf files.
+- Generated : .html pages and .pdf files.

-Documentation **hosted on GitHub Pages**, built with **GitHub free CI/CD tool** ; with a **redirection** of current toulbar2 site to those GitHub Pages.
+- Documentation **hosted on GitHub Pages**, built with **GitHub free CI/CD tool** ; with a **redirection** of current toulbar2 site to those GitHub Pages.

 ## Creation